Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The coccyx (os caccygis) is the result of the coalescence of 3-5 rudimentary coccygeal vertebrae (vertebrae coccygeae).
-The coccyx has the shape of a triangle, slightly curved anteriorly.
-The base of the coccyx is turned upwards, the apex - down and forward.
+The coccyx (os caccygis) is the result of the fusion of 3-5 rudimentary coccygeal vertebrae (vertebrae coccygeae).
+The coccyx is triangular in shape, slightly curved forward.
+The base of the coccyx faces upward, the apex faces downward and forward.

 For articulation with the sacrum, there are coccygeal horns (cornua coccygea).
-At a young age, especially in women, the coccygeal vertebrae are connected by means of interlayers of cartilaginous tissue.
+In adolescence, especially in women, the coccygeal vertebrae are connected by layers of cartilaginous tissue.

 Where does it hurt?